How to get ready for the flying season ahead

 1. Get your gear ready.
 Yep, we know that it’s said every year, but there is nothing worse than finding out you need to service your glider / pack your reserve / replace your gloves / upgrade your instruments the day before you need to go flying.
 Or worse, on the hill as others are taking off and skying out.
 Get organised ahead of time.

 2. Know the rules.
-This year it’s important to know where and when you can fly.
-Lots of countries have restrictions this year and lots of sites, chairlifts and cablecars might be closed, so get up to speed before you head out.
+Know where and when you can fly.
+Plenty of sites have restrictions at this time of year due to nesting birds, for example, and chairlifts and cablecars might already be closed.
+So get up to speed before you head out.

 3. Be prepared for spring conditions.
 It’s said every year, but it bears repeating.
-Pilots have had a long layoff over winter, perhaps even longer this year with all the restrictions, so the first day of spring can really shake things up.
+Pilots have had a long layoff over winter, so the first day of spring can really shake things up.
 Strong spring thermals can catch even the best pilots out, so be ready for it.
 If there are other pilots in the air before you launch, watch what is happening to them.
 Are they rockin-and-rollin, or is it smooth out there?
 Mentally switch yourself on and be prepared.

 5. Have a plan.
 Even if it’s “fly for two hours” it will give you some structure to shape your day.
 When will be the best time to launch to enjoy a two-hour local flight?
 Where will you land, if not back where you started?
 If you have XC ambitions then check the local tracklogs and see what sorts of flights pilots on wings of your level typically achieve at that time of year from that site.
 Ask your clubmates.
 This will give you inspiration for your plan.
 You don’t need to be chasing records and personal bests on your first day back, just get in the air and make the most of it.